On characterization of toric varieties: Introduction

-\begin{remark} Lets collect some heuristics which provides an indication for that the above mentioned ``toric-in-codimension-$1$" and ``$\ra$-complementary" assertions do not hold in general.
-Firstly, in the former case given two varieties $X_1,X_2$ (we assume both $X_i$ to be $\ra$-factorial), with $X_1$ toric and $\theta: X_1\dashrightarrow X_2$ an isomorphism in codimension $1$, it is easy to see that the indeterminacy locus of $\theta$ is torus-invariant (see e.g. \cite[Lemma 6.39]{kol-mor}).
-Furthermore, as long as $X_1$ is a Mori dream space (see \cite{hu-keel}), $\theta$ can be factored into a sequence of torus-invariant $\Delta$-flips w.\,r.\,t. a movable divisor $\Delta$ on $X_1$, so that $\theta$ and $X_2$ are also toric.
-This may work for instance when both $X_i$ admit integral boundaries $D_i$ and birational contractions $f_i:X_i\map Y$ such that $c(X_i,D_i)=0$ and $Y$ (hence $(Y,f_{i*}(D_i))$) is toric (see \cite{james}, the discussion before$\slash$after Definition-Lemma 3.4).\footnote{Note however that there is a substantial gap in \cite{james} at this point.
-Namely, let $E_i$ be the $f_i$-exceptional divisor, inducing a discrete valuation $v_i$ on the field $\com(Y)$.
-Then it is claimed in \cite{james} that (for $(X_i,D_i)$, etc. as given, but without the assumption on $c(X_i,D_i)$) there is a sequence of toric blowups extracting $v_i$ (starting with the blowup of $f_i(E_i)$).
-But this doesn't occur in general (globally at least) because the scheme $f_i(E_i)$ may not be reduced (this is a popular spot of erroneous usage of \cite[Lemma 2.45]{kol-mor} -- replacing the initial scheme $f_i(E_i)$ by $f_i(E_i)_{red}$).
-For example, consider $Y := \com^2$ with (toric) boundary $\Delta := (xy = 0)$, and let $f_1: X_1\map Y$ be the blowup of the scheme $Z:=((x+y^2)^2=y^3=0)$ (supported on $(0,0)$).
+\begin{remark} Let us describe, for consistency, the above mentioned ``\,toric\,-\,in\,-\,codimension\,-\,$1$\,'' and ``\,$\ra$\,-\,complementary\,'' assertions a bit more thoroughly.
+Firstly, in the former case given two varieties $X_1,X_2$ (we assume both $X_i$ to be $\ra$\,-\,factorial), with $X_1$ toric and $\theta: X_1\dashrightarrow X_2$ an isomorphism in codimension $1$, it is easy to see that the indeterminacy locus of $\theta$ is torus\,-\,invariant (use \cite[Lemma 6.39]{kol-mor} for instance).
+Furthermore, as soon as $X_1$ is a Mori dream space (see \cite{hu-keel}), $\theta$ can be factored into a sequence of torus\,-\,invariant $\Delta$\,-\,flips with respect to a movable divisor $\Delta$ on $X_1$, so that $\theta$ and $X_2$ are also toric.
+This may work for instance when both $X_i$ admit integral boundaries $D_i$ and birational contractions $f_i:X_i\map Y$ such that $c(X_i,D_i)=0$ and $Y$ (hence also $(Y,f_{i*}(D_i))$) is toric (see the discussion in \cite{james} right before$\slash$after Definition\,-\,Lemma 3.4).\footnote{~Note however that there is a substantial gap in \cite{james} at this point.
+Namely, let $E_i$ be the $f_i$\,-\,exceptional divisor, inducing a discrete valuation $v_i$ on the field $\com(Y)$.
+Then it is claimed in \cite{james} that (for $(X_i,D_i)$, etc. as given, but without any assumption on $c(X_i,D_i)$) there is a sequence of toric blowups of $Y$ extracting $v_i$ (starting with the blowup of $f_i(E_i)$).
+But this does not occur in general (globally at least) because the scheme $f_i(E_i)$ may not be reduced (this is a popular spot of erroneous usage of \cite[Lemma 2.45]{kol-mor} --- replacing the initial \emph{scheme} $f_i(E_i)$ by $f_i(E_i)_{red}$).
+For example, consider $Y := \com^2$ with (toric) boundary $\Delta := (xy = 0)$, and let $f_1: X_1\map Y$ be the blowup of the scheme $Z:=((x+y^2)^2=y^3=0)$ (supported at $(0,0)$).
 In other words, $f_1$ is the weighted blowup with weights $(3,2)$, so that $K_X+f_{1*}^{-1}\Delta = f_1^*(K_Y+\Delta) - E_1$ and the pair $(X_1,D_1:=f_{1*}^{-1}\Delta+E_1)$ is lc.
-However, the map $f_1$ doesn't extend to a toric morphism $\widetilde{f_1}:\widetilde{X_1}\map\p^2$ for a toric surface $\widetilde{X_1}$ compactifying $X_1$ (resp. $\p^2$ compactifying $Y$) because $((x+y^2)^2,y^3)$, the defining ideal of $Z$, does not coincide with $(x^2,y^3)$.
-One can find non-toric $\widetilde{X_1}, \widetilde{f_1}$ though (cf. $(X,D)$ in {\ref{subsection:e-4}} below).} But for general $\ra$-boundaries $D_i$, $f_{i*}(D_i)$ need not be supported on the toric boundary of $Y$, and this brings us to the ``$\ra$-complementary" part.
-In the latter case, one might arrive at a variety $X$ acted by finite groups $\displaystyle\prod_{i=1}^kG$, any $k\ge 1$, which yields a sequence $X^i$ of quotients -- $X^0:=X,~X^1:=X/G,~X^2:=X^1/G,\ldots$ -- admitting a Gromov-Hausdorff limit $X^{\infty}$.
-Pretending for a moment that all $X^i$ are smooth, $X^{\infty}$ turns out to be proper algebraic (see \cite{don-sun}), carrying an $\infty$-degree map $X\map X^{\infty}$, which is absurd.
-However, we propose the \emph{exceptional} complements do not occur for the $\frak{f}$-toric pairs, as well as for the toric ones (cf. \cite{slava-com}, \cite{pr-compl-ex}, \cite{ishii-pro}, \cite{mar-pr-1}, \cite{mar-pr-2}). \end{remark}
+However, the map $f_1$ can not be extended to a toric morphism $\widetilde{f_1}:\widetilde{X_1}\map\p^2$ for toric surface $\widetilde{X_1}$ compactifying $X_1$ (resp. $\p^2$ compactifying $Y$) because $((x+y^2)^2,y^3)$, the defining ideal of $Z$, does not coincide with $(x^2,y^3)$.
+One can find non\,-\,toric $\widetilde{X_1}$ and $\widetilde{f_1}$ though (compare with $(X,D)$ in the proof of Lemma~\ref{theorem:ac-for-x-0} below).} But for general $\ra$\,-\,boundaries $D_i$, $f_{i*}(D_i)$ need not be supported on the toric boundary of $Y$, which brings us to the ``$\ra$\,-\,complementary" part.
+In the latter case however, one may expect the \emph{exceptional} complements do not occur for the $\frak{f}$\,-\,toric pairs, as well as for the toric ones (cf. \cite{slava-com}, \cite{pr-compl-ex}, \cite{mar-pr-1}, \cite{mar-pr-2}, \cite{ishii-pro}), and so the boundaries $D_i,f_{i*}(D_i)$ can probably be made toric. \end{remark}

 \refstepcounter{equation}